Quaver/Wobble/README.md

 Wobble is a powerful and bare-bones extension of the [MonoGame Framework](https://github.com/MonoGame/MonoGame) designed to make the initial boilerplate process of developing games so much simpler.

-This framework allows you to follow a familiar and easy-to-learn paradigm while still giving you the full control of MonoGame itself.
+This framework allows you to follow a familiar and easy-to-learn paradigm while still giving you full control of MonoGame itself.

-The original purpose of Wobble was to provide an underlying and organized framework for [Quaver](https://twitter.com/QuaverGame), a competitive-oriented and open-source rhythm game currently in development, however it can be used for just about any game.
+The original purpose of Wobble was to provide an underlying and organized framework for [Quaver](https://github.com/Quaver), a competitive-oriented and open-source rhythm game currently in development, however it can be used for just about any game.

 If you can master this framework, you'll have no problem jumping in on the Quaver development which is encouraged.